noppanut15/globish-booking-bot/README.md

 ```

 > **Note:** The `.crash.flag` file is generated to prevent the script from repeatedly running and consuming API requests when invoked by crontab.
 Ensure that all issues are resolved before deleting this file.

+## Disclaimer
+This Globish Booking Bot is intended for legitimate and ethical use in finding and enrolling in available workshops and master classes.

+The developers of this bot are not responsible for any misuse or legal actions arising from its use.
+Please use this bot responsibly and ethically.